American Ninja Warrior season 14: Night 4

 Three more new obstacles were introduced: the Shattered Panes, the Despica-balls (created to promote the 2022 film Minions: The Rise of Gru) at Split Decision, and Final Frontier.
 Present on the sidelines in this episode was Rowdy, the mascot for the University of Texas at San Antonio Roadrunners, alongside the UTSA cheerleaders.
 This episode set a new record with seven women all finishing in the top 30.

 Night 5

 Making his ANW debut in this episode was reigning American Ninja Warrior Junior champion Jackson Erdos, who had just turned 15 prior to the filming of this competition.
 David Campbell and Brian Kretsch both competed again, maintaining their status as the only two competitors to ever run in every single season of the show; Campbell cleared the course to become this season's oldest finisher in qualifying.
 Another veteran competitor, Josh Levin, made his return for the first time since season 10 after spending the last three years attending Harvard University, where he earned his master's degree in learning design, innovation and technology.

 San Antonio Qualifying Leaderboard

 Los Angeles Semifinals

 The semifinals took place on the lot of Universal Studios Hollywood in Los Angeles, California.
-Aside of the actual course stands a reformed Power Tower mini-course.
+Standing next to the actual course is a reformed Power Tower mini-course.